driessene/acoustic_camera/readme.md

 Calculates ideal spacing between uniform element spacing arrays.
 Useful for setting up a structure in real life.

 ### Parameters
-- linear_frequency - float: Hz of the wave you would like to measure
+- linear_frequency - float: Hz of the wave you would like to measure.
 - wave_speed - float: The speed of the wave in the environment in meters per second.
 Sound waves are 343 meters per second.

 ### Returns